microsoft/graphics-driver-samples/README.md

 # Support

-<Determine how we will answer questions on using the driver and its
-limitations>
+There is currently no active support for how to use the sample driver.

 # Decision-Making Process